With a few simple ingredients and about 1 hour of hands-off proofing time, you can make soft and fluffy flatbread from scratch.

 - TOTAL

-Use these homemade flatbreads for folded sandwiches, for dipping into soups or cut them into wedges and serve next to your favorite dips.
-They are soft and fluffy in the middle and give just enough to fold them slightly.
+Use this homemade flatbread for folded sandwiches, dipping into soups, or cut them into wedges and serve next to your favorite dips.
+They are soft and fluffy in the middle, giving just enough to fold them slightly.
 You won’t be able to make closed wraps with these — think of them more like what surrounds a gyro or similar to the texture of naan bread.

 You Will Need